zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i30.1.1.png)

-- Updated the IP address and identity domain of DBCS field ***DB1***:
+- Update the IP address (field ***DB1***) and identity domain (field ***CS1***) of your DBCS instance.
+Select `Save` when you are finished.

 	![](images/100/i30.1.1.1.png)

 - Next open navigate to the ggcs_config folder, and update the tnsnames.ora file.

 	![](images/100/i30.1.2.png)

 - This needs to be updated with your Identity Domain information field ***CS1***.
+If this is a customer account that is hosting multiple users with multiple DBCS instances (eg: DBCS12c-01...DBCS12c-02...03..) then update your DBCS instance number with that which is assigned to you.
+Otherwise leave this (default is 01).
+- Select `Save` when you are finished.

 	![](images/100/i30.1.3.png)